mnneeltakemail2/testNeel3/waves-full-node/configuration-parameters.md

 ### Overriding parameters when running JAR-file

-If you run JAR file it's recommended to override default parameters by passing a path to config file as the command line parameter then starting Waves Node application.
+If you run JAR file it's recommended to override default parameters by passing a path to config file as the command line parameter then starting Neel Node application.

 ```java -jar waves-all-0.13.3.jar waves.conf```